TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Introduction

+Recent studies have demonstrated that large language models (LLMs) exhibit robust pattern recognition and reasoning abilities over complex sequences \cite{minaee2024large}, which has spurred growing interest in their application to time series analysis \cite{gruver2024large, tao2024hierarchical}.
+LLM-based methods for time series analysis can generally be classified into two categories: prompt-based methods and retraining-based methods.
+Prompt-based methods, exemplified by PromptCast~\cite{xue2023promptcast,liu2024lstprompt}, directly apply LLMs to downstream tasks by constructing tasks in a sentence-to-sentence format.
+In contrast, retraining-based methods involve modifying some or all parameters of the LLMs to adapt them to specific tasks \cite{instruct, timellm}.
+Both approaches enable LLMs to leverage their advanced pattern recognition and reasoning capabilities, utilizing pre-trained knowledge to capture temporal dependencies and make more accurate and generalizable predictions.

-LLM-based methods have demonstrated effectiveness, there exits several bottlenecks when applying LLMs to time series analysis~\cite{LLM}.
-First, they struggle to capture temporal dependencies and channel-specific features, which are crucial for accurate modeling.
-Second, a mismatch exists between the numerical time series and the the semantic space of LLMs, which impedes their ability to process such data effectively.
-Third, extensive fine-tuning incurs high computational, particularly in large-scale applications.
-LLM-based model requires a large volume of data for training, posing challenges for small datasets.
-Lastly, they are unable to utilize the reasoning capabilities of LLMs fully.
-These challenges highlight the need for more efficient, domain-adaptive approaches for MTSC.
+While LLM-based methods have demonstrated effectiveness, several bottlenecks remain when applying them to time series classification~\cite{LLM}.
+First, a mismatch exists between numerical time series and the textual semantic space of LLMs, which restricts their capacity to process numeric data effectively.
+Second, they struggle to capture temporal dynamics and channel-specific features, which are crucial for accurate modeling.
+Third, extensive fine-tuning incurs high computational costs, particularly in resource-intensive applications.
+Lastly, they struggle to fully release the reasoning capabilities of LLMs.
+These challenges highlight the need for more efficient, generalizable, and domain-adaptive approaches for MTSC.

-An effective LLM-based method, in our view, should possess several key attributes.
-First, it should be able to capture significant information in time series, which helps in accurate modeling.
-Second, it must align the numerical time series with the semantic space of LLMs, because text is the natural input of LLMs.
-Third, it should be possible to achieve zero-shot training when applying LLMs to MTSC.
-Finally, it is imperative for LLM-based models to exhibit exceptional capability in reasoning over complex and multifaceted information, allowing it to effectively handle tasks that require not only deep logical connections but also a nuanced understanding of intricate relationships and dependencies within the data.
+An effective LLM-based method for MTSC, in our view, should possess several key attributes.
+First, it should align the numerical time series with the textual semantic space of LLMs, since LLMs are designed to process text-based inputs.
+Second, it should be capable of extracting both temporal consistency and inter-channel features from the time series data.
+Third, the method should enable training-free classification, leveraging the world knowledge acquired during the pre-training phase of the LLM.
+Finally, LLM-based models should possess strong reasoning abilities to handle complex tasks that require understanding both logical relationships and intricate dependencies within the data.